andrescg2sj/Sycan/README.md

 * Ideal operational amplifiers are analyzed assuming negative feedback.
 If you analyze a circuit with positive feedback, the program may provide a meaningless result.
 * When drawing the circuit, you need to connect elements through their extremes (the small circumferences).
 For example, you cannot connect an element to some point in the middle of a wire.

+## About the code

+Sycan is a project under development.
+Many parts of the code are old and need some maintainance, refactoring, and translation.
+Thank you for your patience.

 ## Download and run

 You can find the first release to the left of this text, or just [here](https://github.com/andrescg2sj/Sycan/releases/tag/v0.1.0).